 Although mainly known as the founder of Louisville National Medical College, Dr. Henry Fitzbutler was an exceptional physician and educator.
 Fitzbutler and his wife Sarah Helen McCurdy became activists in their community of Essex County, Canada and later when they returned to the United States.

-After graduation the Fitzbutlers decided to move to Louisville, Kentucky.
-There they became the first African Americans to practice medicine, serving a population of 18,000 black residents of the city.
-Once in Louisville, Fitzbutler became a civil rightsactivist who frequently lobbied the Kentucky legislature until it was persuaded to grant approval of the first black owned medical school in Louisville.
+After graduation, the Fitzbutlers moved to Louisville, Kentucky.
+There they became the first African Americans to practice medicine in the city, serving a population of 18,000 black residents.
+In Louisville, Fitzbutler became a civil rights activist.
+He lobbied the Kentucky legislature until it was persuaded to grant approval of the first black-owned medical school in Louisville.
 The Louisville National Medical College opened in 1888, sixteen years after the Fitzbulters arrived in Louisville.

 Henry Fitzbutler led the effort to provide African Americans in Louisville first-rate health care.
-He and his wife also envisioned the Louisville National Medical College as providing the necessary training for the next generation of physicians within Louisville and more generally Kentucky.
+He and his wife also envisioned the Louisville National Medical College as providing the necessary training for the next generation of physicians within the state.
 Fitzbutler also founded the Louisville Hospital which grew out of his private practice and which flourished alongside the Louisville National Medical College.
 Dr. Henry Fitzbutler died in Louisville on December 28, 1901.
 He was 59 and was survived by his wife, Sarah, and six children.